-A challenging, critical, diverse programme to develop your individual ability to design and communicate visually across disciplines or within a specialist area.
+A challenging and diverse programme to develop your individual ability to design and communicate visually across disciplines or within a specialist area.

 Why study Graphic Communication?

-Crossover teaching and interdisciplinary projects provide an energetic and flexible learning environment for creative collaboration, whilst specialist areas of study in graphic design, illustration and interactive design are also encouraged.
+Crossover teaching and interdisciplinary projects provide an energetic and flexible learning environment for creative collaboration, whilst specialist areas of study in graphic design, illustration and interactive design are supported and encouraged.
 You’ll be able to work across a range of media, explore and express your ideas through word, image, concept, media, narrative, text, taught by a team of full-time and visiting tutors, all active practitioners themselves.
-Sustainability and the environment are central to good design thinking and we explore them in relation to contemporary social and cultural contexts.

 Teaching takes place through critiques, debates, tutorials, presentations, lectures, self-directed learning and peer review.
 We have excellent studio spaces and workshop facilities in specialist craft areas, such as letterpress, photography, silk screen, etching and lithography to complement state of the art digital resources.